 - Poor visibility, resulting in harm or injury.

-Florida Personal Injury Law Provides Recovery For Injuries
+Florida Inclement Weather Accident Law Provides Recovery For Injuries

 Florida law provides remedies If another party’s actions or inaction caused your injuries.
 Most weather-related accidents result in injuries caused by negligence.
 Negligence is a legal term meaning the failure to take proper care or precautions when acting.
 To prove another party is responsible for a negligently caused injury, the injured party must show: